ericharm/vim-setup/readme.md

 ### Plugins
 - acp + supertab in my opinion is better than YCM
-- ctrlp, ctrlsf, nerdcommenter and emmet basically add my most missed features from sublime text
+- ctrlp, ctrlsf, nerdcommenter and emmet basically add my most missed features from Sublime Text
 - I try to adhere to the creeds of jshint in my own projects
 - I hardly use the other plugins to be honest.
 In fact I don't use surround or the git plugin at all
 - I used to dig on tslime but when the terminal is just Alt+right_arrow I find it less useful